Root-Races and Life-Waves

 H. P. B. once told her students that an artist — and you know what irregular and foolish lives artists often live — that an artist who in his heart sincerely yearned to be a better man, and to live a better life, even if he failed constantly, had greater chances of chelaship than a priest in a church who was wearing the skin over his knees hard by kneeling and praying to “Almighty God” every day, and who inwardly had a heart which was a den of vipers.
 That was the idea.
 It is the plane on which you live which places you where you belong.
 The thing is to strive to live in the highest plane where there is no color, where all is colorless glory.
 As soon as you descend into color, you descend into manifestation and differentiation producing a corresponding amount of maya and consequent ignorance.
 Color shows manifestation, differentiation, the world around us, matter, in their densest and most condensed form.

 Now take the spectrum: Red, orange, yellow, run through the scale to the ultra-violet.
 A new red begins, and if you follow it into invisible light, you will be passing upwards, till you reach a still higher red, after passing through the intermediate stages.
-Deduction: There is a divine kama, there is a debased kama; there is a divine Buddhi, there is a human Buddhi, which is the reflexion of the other.
+Deduction: There is a divine kama, there is a debased kama; there is a divine Buddhi, there is a human Buddhi, which is the reflection of the other.
 The point is that every plane is subdivided and is patterned after its grand plane.
-Therefore no matter in what station of life a man may be born, no matter to what "Ray," as some say, he may belong, this does not place him.
+Therefore no matter in what station of life a man may be born, no matter to what “Ray,” as some say, he may belong, this does not place him.
 What places him is where his consciousness is focussed.
 If it is focussed upwards, rising into the Atman, into the colorless sphere, then he contains divinity.
 In the Absolute no one color is more spiritual than any other, because all are born from the heart of Divinity.
 When we come down into the worlds of differentiation, of existence, then we are obliged to make divisions.
 In the abstract — and this is not contradictory of what has been said — it is perfectly true that the more rapid the vibration, the greater the frequency of vibration a color has, the closer to matter it is; because what we call matter, physical matter, is intensity of vibration, of force.
 That is what produces the atom, the electrons, and all the rest of it.
 Modern science is now saying that they are all composed of energy-points, points of electricity, intense vibration.
 The greater the frequency of vibration, the more condensed the substance is.
 Follow out the thought, but do not jump to the conclusion that because violet is a very intense vibration, therefore it is the least spiritual of the colors.
 There is an Atman to the violet, a Buddhi in the violet, and so on down the scale.
-It is a tangled theme of thought, and I asked the question to try to clarify our ideas.
-I think we have succeeded!

 G. de P. — I would like to know, Mr. Chairman and Companions, what in your judgment is the characteristic or distinguishing mark of chelaship.
 I do not mean any outward sign.
 Those can be imitated; but what is it really which makes or distinguishes or characterizes the chela as compared with other men?